Duncraig

 PROFILE FAQ

-Duncraig has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally
+Duncraig has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area's performance.
-These include Glengarry Shopping Centre Redevelopment, 57 Marri Road Aged and Dependent Persons Dwellings, Duncraig Senior High School Redevelopment, and Duncraig Adventure Hub.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 11 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Glengarry Shopping Centre Redevelopment, 57 Marri Road Aged and Dependent Persons Dwellings, Duncraig Senior High School Redevelopment, and Duncraig Adventure Hub, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.